What is the Federal US Minimum Wage?

 How To Stay Compliant When Hiring in The United States With Playroll

-Expanding your workforce across international borders is an exciting step, but it can be a logistical nightmare to hire and pay employees in different countries.
+Expanding your workforce across international borders is an exciting step, but it can be a logistical nightmare to hire and pay employees in different states or countries.
 That's the advantage of using a trusted Employer of Record like Playroll:

 - Scale your global team: Legally hire and swiftly onboard new hires in 180+ regions without the red tape by offloading the HR admin to Playroll, so you can freely explore new markets and focus on growth.